ben-hoeltgen/ftu-mm/README.md

-# Reconsidering Fairness Through Unawareness From the Perspective of Model Multiplicit
+# Reconsidering Fairness Through Unawareness From the Perspective of Model Multiplicity

 Codebase for the [paper of the same name](https://arxiv.org/abs/2505.16638) by Benedikt Höltgen and Nuria Oliver, presented and published at _ACM EAAMO 2025_.